JOHNPHILLIPGAVIANA/PROGRAMMING-ASSIGNMENT-1---INTRODUCTION-TO-PYTHON-PROGRAMMING/GAVIANA_ECE2112_PA1_README.md

 # PROGRAMMING ASSIGNMENT 1 - INTRODUCTION TO PYTHON PROGRAMMING
 ## Gaviana, John Phillip V.
 ## 2ECE-A
 This repository contains the Python program and readme file for Programming Assignment 1 - Introduction to Python Programming.
+YES

 # A. Word Rotation Problem
 The Python Program below shows how a character of a string is interchanged in position while keeping all other remaining characters in to their respective orders.